 GEF dates back to February 1971, when the presidents of fifteen Georgia engineering societies met to discuss forming a non-profit, tax-exempt organization to improve engineering education and the image of the engineer in Georgia.
 GEF was chartered as a 501(c)(3) charity in July of 1971.
 GEF is made up of nine professional engineering societies and four associate member organizations.

-For more than 40 years, the Georgia Engineering Foundation has sponsored a program that awards college scholarships to worthy Georgia students who are preparing for a career in engineering or engineering technology.
-Since 1985, nearly 800 students have been awarded scholarships ranging from $1,000 to $5,000.
-In 2016, 45 awards were made and a total of $81,000 was given to students pursuing a field in either engineering or engineering technology.
+For almost 50 years, the Georgia Engineering Foundation has sponsored a program that awards college scholarships to worthy Georgia students who are preparing for a career in engineering or engineering technology.
+Since 1985, nearly 1000 students have been awarded scholarships ranging from $1,000 to $5,000.
+In 2019, 45 awards were made and a total of $79,000 was given to students pursuing a field in either engineering or engineering technology.

 All scholarships are competitively awarded based on the student’s demonstrated competence in academics, interest in developing a career in engineering, financial need, and school and community involvement.
 Look for the next application period to open again in Summer 2017.

 In addition, to the above Foundation leaders, click the following links to learn more about the Georgia Engineering Foundation: